Skip to main content

 Authentication

 Sign in to GeoEngine with your Nika account.
 Credentials are stored securely on your machine and persist across sessions.
-Required before using any other command.
+Required before worker build, run, registry, and cloud commands.
+Setup, lint, patch, update, uninstall, and auth commands can run without an active login.

 Sign out and remove stored credentials.